 This course develops the skills and knowledge needed for leading and programming outdoor adventure sports with special attention given to leadership and teaching methods.
 This course will focus on trip leadership, risk management, teaching methods, group dynamics, communication, activity selection, and methods of programming.
+Lecture: 3 hours per week

-PE-237F 3 Credits
+PE-237F